ValueHunt/valuehunt-backend/README.md

 Amazon, Flipkart, Ajio, and Myntra to provide you with the lowest possible price for that particular clothing item.

+## Important -> The site backend has been shut down as it is deployed in Azure and Currently I am out of Credits.
+Till then You can see The Screenshots

 ## About

 This project is in the field of e-commerce and artificial intelligence.
 We use cutting-edge AI